Bazigar

 - Community Involvement In Practices

-- Community involvement is key in cultural and environmental practices, with collective decision-making and participation.
+- Community participation is vital in cultural and environmental practices, ensuring sustainability.

 - Environmental Education Programs